MakerGram/workshops/docs/tiny-ml-workshop/magicWand.md

 ## Step 6: Generate Arduino Library 🧬.
-We successfully collected data and trained our tinyML model, now we can impliment it on our XIAO and make it action.
+We successfully collected data and trained our tinyML model, now we can implement it on our XIAO and make it action.
 To use the tinyML model, we can download tinyML project as arduino library, for that

 1. Go to "**Deployment**"
-2. Serach for "**Arduino Library**"
+2. Search for "**Arduino Library**"
 3. Click **Build**

 ![](../tiny-ml-workshop/img/sense/libgen1.png)

-The process will take little bit time, so please wait untill the library is generated.
+The process will take little bit time, so please wait until the library is generated.

-## Step 7: Deploy it on the XIAO nRF52850 Sense and Live infernce 🪢.
+## Step 7: Deploy it on the XIAO nRF52850 Sense and Live inference 🪢.

-Once the library generated, we need to add it on the arduino as new library for that, choose **Add .ZIP Libry** from the **Include Library** option from **Sketch**.
+Once the library generated, we need to add it on the arduino as new library for that, choose **Add .ZIP Library** from the **Include Library** option from **Sketch**.

 ![](../tiny-ml-workshop/img/sense/lib_adding.png)